The realization space of an unstable coalgebra: Cosimplicial spaces

-which also preserves finite products as a consequence of Theorem \ref{enhanced Kuenneth}.
-More generally, Lemma \ref{lem:equivalent-formulations-n-connected} implies that \begin{itemize} \item a map $f\co X^\bullet\to Y^\bullet$ is $n$-connected in $c\mc{S}^\mc{G}$ if and only if the induced map $H_*(f)$ is $n$-connected in $c\CA^{\mc{E}}$. \end{itemize} Also immediate is the following characterization of $\mc{G}$-cofibrations: \begin{itemize} \item a map of cosimplicial spaces $f\co X^\bullet\to Y^\bullet$ is a \mc{G}-cofibration if and only if it is a Reedy cofibration and the map $H_*(f)\co H_*(X^\bullet) \to H_*(Y^\bullet)$ is an \mc{E}-cofibration. \end{itemize} These observations provide some evidence for the utility of this model category in our realization problem.
+These observations provide some evidence for the utility of this model category in our realization problem.
 First, the weak equivalences are designed so that they are actually detected in $c \CA^{\mc{E}}$ while at the same time a map of constant cosimplicial spaces $cX \to cY$ is a $\mc{G}$-equivalence if and only if the underlying map of spaces $X \to Y$ is a homology equivalence.
 Second, the $\mc{G}$-equivalences are detected on the $E_2$-page of the homology spectral sequence of a cosimplicial space (see~\cite{BK:sscoeffring} and~\cite{Bou: homology SS})

 Thus, assuming convergence of the latter, we retain control of the properties of the resulting objects after totalization.